yuchia0221/Grind-75/Binary Tree/102-BinaryTreeLevelOrderTraversal/README.md

         return output_list
 ```

-Explanation: We can solve this problem by using breath-first search (BFS).
+Explanation: We can solve this problem by using breadth-first search (BFS).
 To support performing BFS on the binary tree, we need to use a queue.
 As we iterate the whole binary tree, we will get the level-order traversal of given binary tree.

 Time Complexity: ![O(n)](<https://latex.codecogs.com/svg.image?\inline&space;O(n)>), Space Complexity: ![O(n)](<https://latex.codecogs.com/svg.image?\inline&space;O(n)>)